argilla-io/argilla-python/docs/how_to_guides/dataset.md

 ## rg.Settings

-Dataset settings are defined in the `Settings` class that has the following arguments:

-* `fields`: A list of fields that contain the data to be annotated.
-* `questions`: A list of questions that annotators will need to answer to provide feedback.
+The settings of a Dataset are represented in the `Settings` class where you can indicate the `fields` and the `questions` that annotators will need to answer to provide feedback.
+Optionally, you can add `metadata`, `vectors` and `guidelines`.
+We will cover each of these settings in detail in the following [section](#define-dataset-settings).
-* `metadata` (optional): A list of metadata properties that will help to add extra information to assist annotators.
-* `vectors` (optional): A list of vectors that will allow the similarity search.
-* `guidelines` (optional): Provides a set of instructions for annotators.
-* `allow_extra_metadata` (optional): Indicates whether additional metadata can be included in the dataset.
-Defaults to False.

 > Check the [Settings - Python Reference](../reference/argilla_sdk/settings/settings.md) to see the attributes, arguments, and methods of the `Settings` class in detail.